SARL-PLUS/RL_bootcamp_tutorial/README.md

 **Contact:** [simon.hirlaender@plus.ac.at](mailto:simon.hirlaender@plus.ac.at) or [sarl.ida.plus@gmail.com](mailto:sarl.ida.plus@gmail.com)

 Welcome to the **RL Bootcamp Tutorial**!
-This tutorial guides you through implementing reinforcement learning (RL) techniques for beam steering in a control-theoretical framework.
-We'll explore various approaches, compare their effectiveness, and conduct a comprehensive noise study to evaluate performance under different conditions.
+This tutorial guides you through learning reinforcement learning (RL) techniques for beam steering in a control-theoretical framework.
+We'll explore various approaches, compare their effectiveness (, and conduct a comprehensive noise study) to evaluate performance under different conditions.

 Before we start, these are the **learning goals**:
 ## Learning goals: